willaug/benchmark/README.md

 # Benchmark
-Some examples about performance in NodeJS with Benchmark Lib.
+🚩 Some examples about performance in NodeJS with Benchmark Lib.

 ## Examples
+- 1º Calc cart total [Open](/src/cart/) `npm run test-calc`